fprotais/fastbndpolycube/README.md

 ```sh
 ./fastpolycube ../boundary.obj ../labeling.txt result.obj
 ```
-For the support mesh format, see ultimaille.
+For the supported mesh format, see ultimaille.